openfaas/release-promoter/README.md

 The example uses [alexellis/upload-assets-testing](https://github.com/alexellis/upload-assets-testing) but you can use this with any repository.

+## Why not add this to the build pipeline?

+1) You'll have to edit every single repository that you maintain to add your extra steps.
+If you want a minor alteration, you'll have to change them all again.
+2) GitHub Actions is the _wrong place_ to run automation or event-driven tasks.
+It should be used for CI/CD only.
+A single GitHub Action launch could both eat up your minutes quota, along with taking up to 10-15 seconds total latency.
+The function runs instantly on receiving the webhook.
+3) This stands as an example of how to run automation outside of GitHub Actions, and how to use OpenFaaS Functions to securely respond to events.
+4) This app can be hosted for your own use or for others.
+In both cases, finely grained access control is used which is only possible through a GitHub App.

+This can be blanket applied to organizations, an individual's whole user account - or select repositories.
+No changes to workflows are required.

 ### Getting the Release Promoter

 1) Install OpenFaaS into a VM or a Kubernetes cluster, then build and deploy your own version of this function with your own GitHub App.